Anthrocon/www/content/Registration/registration/index.md

 **New for Anthrocon 2025:** Our Registration system has now changed!
 Please read the following instructions in order to successfully purchase your conbadge for Anthrocon 2025.
 * Register for an account by visiting our new Registration portal on October 21st, selecting “Register”, and following the instructions.
 * Once your account is registered and verified, select "Register for AC 2025" from the menu and select your desired level.
-Available levels will be displayed starting at 12pm Eastern Time.
+Available levels will be displayed starting October 21st at 12pm Eastern Time.
 Sold out levels will not be visible.
 * Fill out the form and select "Register".
 Your registration is now held in stock, but not completed.
 * Select "View Cart" and complete checkout. (important, as your membership is NOT confirmed until you check out)
 * For Ultrasponsors and Supersponsors, additional ticketed event options will be visible once your registration is held in stock.